DistributedRPS/DistRPS/README.md

 Make sure you have python3 installed.
 You might need to install the dependencies listed in the requirements.txt -folder.
+If you have trouble with any of these Python commands, you might need to activate the Virtual environment (venv) for the project in question.
+The venv is activated at the root of the node folder (for example, in the 'client' -folder) by running:

+     . bin/activate

+After activating the venv, when you are done with running the apps, you can deactivate it by simply running:

+     deactivate

+To install the dependencies, run:

+     pip3 install -r requirements.txt

 #### Client